jluttine/nixos-configuration/README.md

 LVM, you must set `preLVM = false`.**

 Check that the grub device is set correctly.
-In this repository, it is set in `local-configuration.nix` file.
+In this repository, it is set in `configuration.nix` file.
 The value should point to one of the disks (not partitions).

-Also, if in `local-configuration.nix`, `nixpkgs` is set and it points to a local path like `/etc/nixpkgs`, clone nixpkgs repository under `/mnt/etc/nixpkgs`, checkout the desired branch/commit and create a symlink `ln -s /mnt/etc/nixpkgs /etc/nixpkgs`.
+Also, if in `configuration.nix`, `nixpkgs` is set and it points to a local path like `/etc/nixpkgs`, clone nixpkgs repository under `/mnt/etc/nixpkgs`, checkout the desired branch/commit and create a symlink `ln -s /mnt/etc/nixpkgs /etc/nixpkgs`.